bjellesma/Notes/books/this-changes-everything.md

   * History of eruptions tells us that the aftermath effects, such as flooding, occur disproportionatly creating an ethical issue
 * In my mind, the problem with the geoengineering approach is that it doesnt mitigate the problem that we are using a set of finite resources
  * To go along with this, I think a very big problem with fossil fuels, regardless of impact on the environment, is that it is not as economically feasible because it is not sustainable

+## Blockadia

+* Big Gas and Oil made the stupid mistake of try to pipelines into college towns and very liberal places which sparked a lot of activism.
+This activism led to bans on fracking.
+France actually became the first country in 2011 to do a nationwide fracking ban
+* Tar Sands are much more harmful for the local ecology and harder to clean up
+* Several health risks diagnosed by doctors related to environmental impact of tar sands have been attempted to be rebuked by the industry.
+This resonates because people talk about the risks of radiation from nuclear a lot
+* Since fracking usually takes place deep underground, the damage seems less visible.
+However, a study linked fracking with the emergence of 109 small earthquakes in an area where previously an earthquake had not been recorded since the 18th century
+* In places where fracking is occuring, this contaminates the water supply and people's water coming from faucets is able to be set on fire because it's so flammible with methane soak
+* BP suffered a major oil spill in 2010 off the gulf of mexico when an oil tanker exploded which also killed 11 workers